Infrastructure Projects

 What we do

 Move Minneapolis is a leader in sustainable commuting.
 We help downtown Minneapolis employers maximize success and employee satisfaction while reducing drive-alone commutes.
 We guide building owners and managers in implementing world-class commuter amenities.
-And we advocate for commuters and residents who wish to live their green values every day.
+And we help commuters and residents who wish to live their green values every day.

 Please join us in moving Minneapolis in a new direction, one commuter at a time.